emreokcular/emreokcular.github.io/projects/tgif.md

 <center><img src="/resources/weekend_loading.jpeg" width="50%" and height="50%"></center>

 Have you ever wonder which weekend is better than the others ?
 Indeed we always thankful for the friday but is it true that we wait some weekends more than the others ?
 Might be a seasonal trend about our weekend expectations ?
 Any difference between locations ?
-How did the trend of Positive and negative thoughts change about the weekends ?
+How did the trend of positive and negative thoughts about the weekends change over a year ?

 To answer all that questions, tweets from the twitter account [@craigweekend](https://twitter.com/craigweekend) collected and analyzed.